uutils/bsdutils/README.md

 Provides command line tools:

+Started:
+- `/usr/bin/renice`: This command is used to change the priority of running processes.
+It can be used to increase or decrease the nice value of a process.

+TODO:
 - `/usr/bin/logger`: This command is used to add logs to the system log files.
 It provides a shell command interface to the syslog system log module.

-- `/usr/bin/renice`: This command is used to change the priority of running processes.
-It can be used to increase or decrease the nice value of a process.

 - `/usr/bin/script`: This command is used to record a terminal session.
 The script makes a typescript of everything printed on your terminal.